Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish but oversold; a bounce is possible on any broader market relief.
+What it means: The bias is bearish but contingent on broader market stability.

 Conclusion